 - Zip cars

-Some students choose to use mail-order pharmacies to obtain a three month supply of medication.
+Some students choose to use mail-order pharmacies to obtain a three-month supply of medication.
 Normally, a prescription is mailed or faxed to the mail-order pharmacy or electronically sent by your health care provider.
 It may take a week or more for the prescription to reach your home.
-Therefore, mail order is best used for long-term mediations.
+Therefore, mail order is best used for long-term medications.
 Mail-order pharmacies can save you money and the medications can be delivered to your school mailbox or home address.